ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Function: Disables all lock partitioning regardless of the number of CPUs.
 By default, SQL Server enables lock partitioning when a server has 16 or more CPUs, to improve the scalability characteristics of larger systems.
 For more information on lock partitioning, see the [Transaction Locking and Row Versioning Guide](https://docs.microsoft.com/en-us/sql/relational-databases/sql-server-transaction-locking-and-row-versioning-guide?view=sql-server-2017#lock_partitioning)<br />
-**WARNING: Trace flag 1229 can cause spinlock contention and poor performance, or unexpected behaviors when switching partitions.**
+**WARNING: Trace flag 1229 can cause spinlock contention and poor performance.**
 Link: [Docs Trace Flags]<br />
 Link: [Trace Flag 1228 and 1229]<br />
 Link: [Microsoft SQL Server 2005 TPC-C Trace Flags]<br />